+Navigating complex situations in a logical, calm, informed manner.
 Translated variously as intelligence, prudence or mindfulness, the Stoics cultivated wisdom, valuing rational thought, science, and knowing what in the world is good, what is bad, and what is neither.

 “It is our attitude toward events, not events themselves, which we can control.
 Nothing is by its own nature calamitous — even death is terrible only if we fear it.”

+Exercising self restraint and moderation in all aspects of life.
 Epictetus said that the worst of vices are lack of courage and lack of self-control, and mentions several times in the Enchiridon that a student of Stoicism should look to act out their virtues rather than talk about them*.

 “No man is free who is not master of himself.”

 Treating others with fairness, even when they’ve done wrong.
 Other people’s failings aren’t our concern – we don’t have any control over anyone’s thoughts or actions but our own, so we should look to being the best person we can be.
 People can only act according to their nature, and we can’t expect them to do otherwise.
 If someone’s behaviour bothers us, it’s because we expected them to act contrary to their nature; we can either try to correct them or accept that they’re the type of person who acts like that and lower our expectations accordingly.

 “Humans have come into being for the sake of each other, so either teach them, or learn to bear them.”

 Facing daily challenges with clarity and integrity Some of the sources I looked at described courage as being analogous to endurance, determination or even industriousness.
 It looks to be about having the perseverance to continue, despite minor (or major) setbacks, and to follow what you believe to be the right course of action, despite opposition or ridicule.

 “Be like the rocky headland on which the waves constantly break.
 It stands firm, and round it the seething waters are laid to rest.”

+Everything in life – friends, family, health, wealth. prestige, even life itself – is transitory and we will eventually, inevitably, lose them.
+By practising non-attachment, Stoics aim to prevent themselves from becoming distressed at their loss.
 Epictetus suggests that we think about the things we value in abstract definitions to prevent ourselves getting too attached to any one specific person or thing – I love, not my partner, but human beings in general; I am fond of, not the specific mug I use at work, but mugs as a whole; I love, not my job, but being meaningfully occupied.

 Locus of control

+We have control over a very small set of things in the world, namely our actions, thoughts and desires.
+External things, like whether people like us or if we’re going to succeed at a venture, are all beyond our control and worrying about them is an exercise in futility, because we can’t do anything about them.
 That doesn’t mean we shouldn’t prepare – when packing for a holiday, it’s sensible to bring some clothes suitable for wet or colder weather, instead of assuming the forecast of wall-to-wall sunshine is going to be accurate, but there’s no sense in worrying about what the weather is going to do, and even less in trying to change it.
 We can’t do anything about things beyond our control, but we can mitigate the risk and prepare for the worst-case scenario.
 For example, driving is (statistically) one of the most dangerous things I do on a daily basis, but I wear a seat belt, obey the speed limit, maintain a appropriate braking distance and check my mirrors before manoeuvring.
 I control the things I can, but I have to accept that everything else is out of my hands.

 “Freedom is the only worthy goal in life.
 It is won by disregarding things that lie beyond our control.”

+I’m not sure how authentic this technique is, but it’s been recommended from a variety of sources.
 As you acquire more things, you become complacent about what you have and desire things you don’t have.
 This leads to strife and discomfort, especially if the thing you desire is something you can’t have.
 By imagining life without the things or people, you love refreshes your joy in what you already have, making you grateful for them and less complacent.
 Additionally, having practised grieving for them can help buffer you against their loss in that you won’t have so many regrets or things left unsaid.

 “Think of yourself as dead.
 You have lived your life.
 Now, take what’s left and live it properly.”